Listen to the automated audio version of this article:

 Then, while in Seoul, I saw the news that super-typhoon Mangkhut was on its devastating way to Taipei.
 That, on the exact same weekend I was supposed to be there.
 Forcing me to cancel my departure to Taiwan only 2 days before.

-Mangkhut then suddenly changed path at the last minute and moved South to ravage the Philippines and Hong Kong.
+Mangkhut then suddenly changed paths at the last minute and moved south to ravage the Philippines and Hong Kong.

 Pacific